amperser/proselint/demo.md

 # Consistency
-This is a sentence.
+This is a sentence!
 One space after a period.
 This is a sentence.
 Two spaces after a period.
-This is a sentence.
+This is a sentence?
 Two spaces after a period.
 This is a sentence.
 One space after a period.
 This is a sentence.
 One space after a period.
 This is a sentence.
 One space after a period.